7 Simple Ways to Stay Ahead of Your Competition in Ecommerce

 2. Define Your Ecommerce Business Strategy

 For an ecommerce business to stay ahead of the competition, you need to develop an effective business strategy that supports the growth of the business.
 You also want to attract the attention of—and maintain good relationships with—customers.
 This requires development of the following:

-- An effective marketing strategy: Define channels to communicate about and market your product in a way that shows how you’d like current and potential customers to envision the business.
+- An effective marketing strategy: Define channels to communicate about and market your product such as email marketing, in a way that shows how you’d like current and potential customers to envision the business.

 - An effective communication strategy: Develop the type of message that triggers emotions when your customers read the content you create for your products.

 - An effective way of doing business: Communicate in a positive way with customers if there’s a problem with an order, to correct a mistake made, and to process returns or refunds.

 There are anywhere from 12 to 24 million ecommerce stores in the world.
 That’s fierce competition, and your pricing is going to be important.